Last updated 09/27/2021

 Are there incentives to get vaccinated (besides not getting COVID)?

-NYC is offering an incentive to community and faith-based organizations to help get people vaccinated by awarding $100 for each referral for each first dose at a City-run site.
-When an individual makes an appointment ahead of time or is a walkup, they can identify which community organization referred them to get vaccinated.
+NYC is offering an incentive to community and faith-based organizations and small business (including restaurants) to help get people vaccinated by awarding $100 for each referral for each first dose at a City-run site.
+When an individual makes an appointment ahead of time or is a walkup, they can identify which community organization or business referred them to get vaccinated.
 Once they receive their first dose of the COVID-19 vaccine, the referral organization will be credited $100 after the program ends.
+The referred individual is still eligible to receive their own $100 bonus.
 Organizations can earn up to $20,000 each.
 Interested organizations can sign up at nyc.gov/vaccinereferralbonus.

 Do I have to pay for the vaccine?